-A. COVID-LIKE SYMPTOMS AT HOME OR OUTSIDE OF PIC

-- Children or staff members who have COVID-like symptoms (See 4A) must: - a.
+- COVID-LIKE SYMPTOMS AT HOME OR OUTSIDE OF PIC Children or staff members who have COVID-like symptoms (See 4A) must: - a.
 Stay home - b.
-Notify PIC by emailing Executive Director, Deb Green (dgreen@parentinfantcenter.org) and Assistant Director, Jessica Carter (jcarter@parentinfantcenter.org) AND - Get a COVID-19 PCR test OR Have a medical care provider evaluate them and document an alternative diagnosis which does not require the child/staff member to remain home.
-Note: If a physician is not able to document alternative diagnosis, PCR test is required to return to PIC in less than 10 days.
+Notify PIC by emailing Executive Director, Deb Green (dgreen@parentinfantcenter.org) and Assistant Director, Jessica Carter (jcarter@parentinfantcenter.org) AND - c.
+Get a COVID-19 PCR test or a rapid antigen test (see Section D NOTE ON TESTING below)